 Only 35% of Malawian children complete primary school.
-With only one teacher to every 80 pupils in Malawi, even the best educators struggle to deliver lessons that engage every student to reach their potential.
-Although primary education is free, poverty, crowded classrooms and lack of resources lead to a high drop-out rate.
+Although primary education is free, poverty, crowded classrooms and lack of resources has lead to a high drop-out rate.

 VSO works with the Government of Malawi, schools and teachers to improve access to quality education for all children.
-We do this by helping deliver better policies and learning environments.
+We do this by helping develop better policies and learning environments.

 VSO’s Unlocking Talent project provides schools in Malawi with solar-powered tablet technology programmed with bespoke local-language apps for numeracy and literacy.
 We train teachers to use the technology in their classes and support their pupils to develop these vital skills through simple, engaging lessons.

-"The students participate really well and they are very attentive.
-I can see it making improvements with our children.
-In the second week of the project I already saw a change.
-They are rarely absent now because they don’t want to miss those classes!”
+I can see it making improvements with our children, particularly in terms of attendance.
+They are rarely absent now because they don’t want to miss those classes.

 Stembile Naming’ona, teacher, Biwi Primary School, Malawi